AASanusi/fshn-api/README.md

   - unfollow a user
 ### Custom models created:
 #### Thoughts
-- Unregistered and registered users view all thoughts shared on thoughts page wall
+- Unregistered and registered users view all thoughts shared on thoughts wall
 - Once registered, Users can:
   - create thoughts
   - view their own thoughts wall